carbon-language/carbon-lang/llvm/docs/LangRef.rst

 #. '``ty``': the type of the call instruction itself which is also the
    type of the return value.
 Functions that return no value are marked ``void``.
-#. '``fnty``': shall be the signature of the pointer to function value
+#. '``fnty``': shall be the signature of the function being called.
+The
-   being invoked.
-The argument types must match the types implied by this signature.
-This type can be omitted if the function is not varargs and if the function type does not return a pointer to a function.
+   argument types must match the types implied by this signature.
+This type can be omitted if the function is not varargs.
 #. '``fnptrval``': An LLVM value containing a pointer to a function to
-   be invoked.
-In most cases, this is a direct function invocation, but indirect ``call``'s are just as possible, calling an arbitrary pointer to function value.
+   be called.
+In most cases, this is a direct function call, but indirect ``call``'s are just as possible, calling an arbitrary pointer to function value.
 #. '``function args``': argument list whose types match the function